B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 • Weak closing (“Contact us”)

-• Different CTA than hero (creates confusion)
+• A different CTA than the hero (creates confusion)

 • No summary of value